-Halloween writing center!
-Put out some themed writing paper, vocabulary cards, and stickers for your Halloween theme to make the writing center new and exciting for your kiddos.
+Put out some themed writing paper, vocabulary cards and stickers for your Halloween theme to make the writing center new and exciting for your kiddos.
 I also added neon paint sticks (they dry in like two minutes).
 Adding new writing tools keeps students writing all year long.

-Color match!
-In my library center, you will find these cute Halloween Color Clip activity.
+In my library center, you will find this cute Halloween Color Clip activity.
 It’s simple to play.
 Students clip the matching color squares.
-It’s bright, sparkly, and great fine motor!
+It’s bright, sparkly and great fine motor!

 Want to make a set?
 It’s super simple!
 Just paint some clothespins with paint sticks (any paint will probably work) and attached foam stickers to the end.
 Cut up matching colored cardstock and you are all set.

-Witches’ brew count!
 Your students will FLIP over this counting game.
 They pick a recipe card and count out the objects to create the witches’ brew!
-I bought all of the “ingredients”, tray, and cauldron at the dollar store.
+I bought all of the “ingredients”, tray and cauldron at the dollar store.
 Click HERE to grab your FREEBIE!

-Monster race!
 Races make any game more exciting so I just had to make a Monster Race game for our Halloween theme.
-Instead of using counters I put out googly eyes for students to use to cover their boards.
+Instead of using counters, I put out googly eyes for students to use to cover their boards.
 Students roll one or two dice and cover the corresponding number of spaces on their board.
-First one to race to the end wins!
+The first one to race to the end wins!

-Witch number trace it!
 Trace numbers with candy corn.
-That’s what candy’s for…making numbers and counting!
-If you are worried about students eating the candy make each child their own baggie.
+If you are worried about students eating the candy, make each child their own baggie.
 Don’t want to use candy?
-Use mini erasers or any small manipulatives you have in on hand.
+Use mini erasers or any small manipulatives you have in your classroom.

-Shape jack o lanterns!
-Jack o lanterns are a must for every Halloween theme and what better way to teach shapes than to make shape faces.
-Students will laugh and giggle as they make jack o lantern faces with the shapes (and learn a ton too).
+Jack-o-lanterns are a must for every Halloween theme and what better way to teach shapes than to make shape faces.
+Students will laugh and giggle as they make jack-o-lantern faces with the shapes (and learn a ton too).

-Halloween STEM!
 Don’t forget to add Halloween props to the blocks center.
-Add spiders, popsicle sticks (for making fences), ghosts, bats, bones (Q tips), jack o lanterns, and foam boards (green/brown for dirt/fields).
-Add real photographs to inspire students to plan, design, and build new things.
-I put up these Halloween STEM I can Build Cards on the bulletin boards to inspire my little enginers.
+Add spiders, popsicle sticks (for making fences), ghosts, bats, bones (Q tips), jack o lanterns and foam boards (green/brown for dirt/fields).
+Add real photographs to inspire students to plan, design and build new things.
+I put up these Halloween STEM I can Build Cards on the bulletin boards to inspire my little engineers.

 I made the ghosts by putting a tissue over a cotton ball and wrapping a pipe cleaner around it!
 Super simple and so cute!

-Halloween transfer activity!
-I don’t know what it is about sparkly pom poms but my students love transferring them into fun ice cube trays like these Halloween ones I found at the dollar store.
+I don’t know what it is about sparkly pom poms but my students love transferring them into fun ice cube trays like these that I found at the dollar store.
 The pom poms are different sizes so students are learning about math and building fine motor as they use the tweezers.
 Sometimes the simplest activities are the biggest hit!

 If you need some amazing Halloween themed books, check out THIS book list!